ThePurpleJedi/project-mercurys/README.md

 #### Why Am I Doing This?

-Apart from serving as a productive way of ~~procrastinating~~ taking a break, Mercurys helps me keep in touch with Java during my otherwise non-programming related studies.
-Plus, I use this as a way to explore OOP concepts such as encapsulation and inheritance, while also trying to to effectively implement them in real world scenarios.
+Apart from serving as a productive way of taking breaks, Mercurys helps me keep in touch with Java during my otherwise non-programming related studies.
+I use this as a way to explore OOP concepts such as encapsulation and inheritance, while also trying to to effectively implement them in real world scenarios.

 #### Plans For The Future:

-I have many new features and upgrades planned for this project, such as:
+I have many new features and upgrades planned for this project, including:

 * Enabling WAN connections
 * Upgrading to multi-client chatting